等持院について

 その後も移り変わりはあるが、等持院には、足利15代、230余年の歴史を語るだけの貴重な文化財が、今なお充分に保存されている。

-Toujiin was established in 1341 on the southern slope of Mount Kinugasa by the shogun Ashikaga Takauji (1305-1358), with Zen master Muso Soseki (1275-1351) of Tenryuji designated as founding priest.
-From the time of Takauji, Toujiin has served as the family temple of the Ashikaga shoguns.
-This status was reinforced when another Ashikaga temple, Toujiji (located near the city center and closely associated with Takauji and his son Yoshiakira), was destroyed during the Onin War of 1467-77.
-Toujiin, too, was devastated by fire on several occasions, but each time was rebuilt by powerful supporters such as Toyotomi Hideyoshi (1537-1598) and Toyotomi Hideyori (1593-1615), testifying to the high regard in which the temple has always been held.
-Toujiin continues to preserve many temple treasures and artworks from its 230-year association with the Ashikaga shoguns, making it a worthy stop during any visit to Kyoto.
+Tōji-in was established on the southern slope of Mount Kinugasa by the shogun Ashikaga Takauji (1305-1358) in the year 1341, and serves as the Ashikaga family temple.
+Zen master Musō Soseki (1275-1351), the founder of the important temple Tenryū-ji, was designated as Tōji-in’s first abbot.
+Afterwards, the similarly named Tōji-ji (located in the city center and closely associated with the Ashikaga shoguns) merged with Tōji-in.
+Tōji-in was heavily damaged by fire during the Ōnin War (1467-77) and on several other occasions, but each time was rebuilt by powerful supporters such as Toyotomi Hideyoshi (1537-1598) and Toyotomi Hideyori (1593-1615), testifying to the high regard in which the temple has always been held.
+Owing to its 230-year association with the Ashikaga shoguns Tōji-in came into possession of many artworks and other cultural properties, which it preserves to the present day.

 境内のご案内